Part 1.00 Motions Notice

-C. Every Complaint or Petition requesting an Ex parte Order for the appointment of a receiver, temporary restraining order, or any other emergency relief, shall be filed in the Office of the Clerk of the Circuit Court if during Court hours, before application to the Court for the Order.
+C. Every Complaint or Petition requesting an Ex Parte Order for the appointment of a receiver, Temporary Restraining Order, or any other emergency relief, shall be filed before application to the Court for the Order.

-D. If a Motion is heard without prior Notice under this Rule and any Respondent or other party fails to appear, a copy of the Orders entered at the hearing shall be served personally, or by US Mail, upon all parties not previously found by the Court to be in default for failure to plead, and proof of service thereof shall be filed with the Clerk of the Circuit Court within two days of the hearing thereon.
+D. If a Motion is heard without prior Notice under this Rule and any Respondent or other party fails to appear, a copy of the Orders entered at the hearing shall be served personally, or by US Mail, upon all parties not previously found by the Court to be in default for failure to plead, and proof of service thereof shall be filed within two days of the hearing thereon.